vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/advanced-components/vtexventures-livestreaming.md

 1. Access the [Live Shopping app page on the VTEX App Store](https://apps.vtex.com/vtexventures-livestreaming/p).
 2. Click on the `Get app` button to install the app in your VTEX account.

-> ⚠️ Warning
->
-> Notice that this is a paid app whose subscription costs will depend on the plan that you have chosen: **Lite**, **Standard**, or **Pro**.
+> ⚠️ Notice that this is a paid app whose subscription costs will depend on the plan that you have chosen: **Lite**, **Standard**, or **Pro**.
 All payment details are provided at the moment of installation.
 Plan pricing refers to the total monthly minutes available for you to make as many transmissions as you like within the plan's available minutes.
 Each plan includes a set number of minutes for a month.
 For more details on the plans and pricing check out the [Live Shopping App Store page](https://apps.vtex.com/liveshopping/p).

 3. Once the app is successfully installed, open your account's Store Theme app using the code editor of your preference.
 4. In the `manifest.json` file, add the app to the theme's peer dependencies list: